| |

 Included in the Retreat Spa package (on top of the other amenities) you also get 5 hour access to the spa.
 The spa includes the lagoon ritual, subterranean spaces with a sauna and relaxation room.

+The real bonus is that you have access not only to the Blue Lagoon, but also the Retreat Lagoon!
 The Retreat Lagoon is connected to the Blue Lagoon but it’s in its own private section.
 The only way to access it is to either book a room at the Retreat Hotel, or get the Retreat Spa package.
+And you know what that means… A LOT LESS PEOPLE!

 Obviously, it’s quite a bit more expensive than the other packages, but I think this will actual give you a spa experience at the Blue Lagoon in Iceland (and it’s still way cheaper than booking a room… more on that in a bit!).